Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Hog Turntables
 New
 Allow paid Musician behavior
+###			C	La Migra
+Should also spawn Deportation Center (See SORCE)
 ###			C	Mutinous
 Agent.mutinous
 ###			C	Needful
 Will seek out Musician need objects and operate them
+###			C	Non-Enforcer Enforcer
+See if there's any use for Agents who enforce laws but aren't agent.enforcer
 ###			C	Paranoid
 Constant search state
 ###			C	SecretHate